ProKarma-Inc/pkmst-getting-started-examples/crud-sample/Readme.md

-This is the sample Spring boot microservice template project generated from swagger codegen, where you can Create , Remove , Update and Delete details of a student .Using swagger specification you can convert any definition to spring boot microservice
+This is a crud sample project generated from PKMST swagger codegen, where you can Create , Remove , Update and Delete details of a student .Using swagger specification you can convert any definition to spring boot microservice

 ## Prerequisites